munnurumahesh03-coder/nothing/README.md

 While this project is complete and deployed, the methodology opens the door for further exploration:

 *   **Live Drone Feed Integration:** Expand the Streamlit dashboard to process live RTSP video streams from drones in real-time.
-*   **Advanced Ensembling:** Blend the YOLOv8s champion with a tuned RT-DETR model using Weighted Boxes Fusion (WBF ) to push accuracy even higher.
+*   **Hyperparameter Evolution & Ensembling:** If given access to enterprise-grade A100 GPUs, deploy Optuna for learning rate tuning and blend the YOLOv8s champion with an RT-DETR model using WBF.
-*   **Instance Segmentation:** Upgrade from object detection (bounding boxes) to instance segmentation (YOLOv8-seg) to calculate the exact square footage of roof damage for insurance payouts.
+*   **Instance Segmentation:** Upgrade from object detection (bounding boxes ) to instance segmentation (YOLOv8-seg) to calculate the exact square footage of roof damage for insurance payouts.